 CMS's Center for Program Integrity coordinates federal program integrity operations:

-- Operates the Fraud Prevention System (FPS) — predictive analytics on Medicare claims
+• Operates the Fraud Prevention System (FPS), which runs predictive analytics on Medicare claims

 Unified Program Integrity Contractors (UPICs)

-UPICs are contractors that perform program integrity work for CMS — investigation of suspected fraud, waste, and abuse; audits; data analysis; provider education; referral to law enforcement.
-UPICs operate in five regional jurisdictions (Northeast, Midwest, Southeast, Southwest, West) covering Medicare Parts A/B/C/D and Medicaid.
-The Southeast UPIC (covering Georgia and most southeastern states) is operated by SafeGuard Services LLC.
+UPICs are contractors that perform program integrity work for CMS, including investigation of suspected fraud, waste, and abuse; audits; data analysis; provider education; and referral to law enforcement.
+UPICs operate in regional jurisdictions covering Medicare Parts A/B/C/D and Medicaid.
+The Southeast UPIC covers Georgia and most southeastern states; the specific contractor holding that award is set by CMS and can change with each contract cycle, so confirm the current contractor through CMS if you need it.

 Medicare Administrative Contractors (MACs)